alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-02-is-goto-dead.md

 - one such example is breaking out of nested loops.

-- while a break statement exits only the innermost loop, it can be tricky to exit multiple levels of nested loops when needed.
+- while a break statement exits only the innermost loop, it can be tricky to exit multiple levels of nested loops.

-- using a goto statement with a labeled target allows you to jump out of one or more loops easily, providing a clean way to handle such cases.
+- using a goto statement with a labeled target allows you to jump out of one or more loops easily, **providing a clean way to handle such cases** (which was ironically the orignal purpose of AVOIDING goto).

 === "break out of nested loops(without goto)"